kade-robertson/config-better/README.md

 Available parameters for creating a `Config` instance:

-- `force_unix` allows you to force using Unix-y paths on Windows/Darwin if desired.
-This isn't really recommended on Windows but on Darwin it seems as though programs without a GUI usually use Unix-y configuration paths while GUI apps use the "standard" Darwin paths.
+- `force_unix` allows you to force using Unix-like paths on Windows/Darwin if desired.
+This isn't really recommended on Windows but on Darwin it seems as though programs without a GUI usually use Unix-like configuration paths while GUI apps use the "standard" Darwin paths.
 By default this is `False`.

 Available properties of `Config`: